lokijo22/BYUI-CSE210/README.md

 # cse210-student-template
-Coursework for CSE 210.

-Lokiel Reed
+CSE 210 Course work for Lokiel Reed.

 This repository contains the starter code for many different projects.
 They are arranged as follows: